-- Median Household Income: is less than 80% of the statewide median based on the most current Census Tract (ID 140) level data from the 2014-2018 American Community Survey (<\$56,982).
+- Median Household Income: is less than 80 percent of the statewide median based on the most current Census Tract (ID 140) level data from the 2014-2018 American Community Survey (<\$56,982).
 Communities with a population less than 15,000 may use data at the Census Block Group (ID 150) level.
 Unincorporated communities may use data at the Census Place (ID 160) level.
-Data is available at the United States Census Bureau Website. - CalEnviroScreen: An area identified as among the most disadvantaged 25% in the state according to the CalEPA and based on the most recent version of the California Communities Environmental Health Screening Tool (CalEnviroScreen) scores (score must be greater than or equal to 39.34).
-The mapping tool can be found here and the list can be found under "SB 535 List of Disadvantaged Communities". - Healthy Places Index: The Healthy Places Index includes a composite score for each census tract in the State.
+Data is available at the United States Census Bureau Website. - CalEnviroScreen: An area identified as among the most disadvantaged 25 percent in the state according to the CalEPA and based on the most recent version of the California Communities Environmental Health Screening Tool (CalEnviroScreen) scores (score must be greater than or equal to 39.34).
+The mapping tool can be found here and the list can be found under "SB 535 List of Disadvantaged Communities". - California Healthy Places Index: The California Healthy Places Index, developed by the Public Health Alliance of Southern of California, includes a composite score for each census tract in the State.
 The higher the score, the healthier the community conditions based on 25 community characteristics.
 The scores are then converted to a percentile to compare it to other tracts in the State.
 Within the Healthy Places Index, a census tract must be in the 25th percentile or less to qualify as a disadvantaged community.
-The live map and the direct data can both be found on the California Healthy Places Index website. - Native American Tribal Lands: Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria). - A Regional Definition such as "environmental justice communities," "equity priority communities," or "communities of concern."
+The live map and the direct data can both be found on the California Healthy Places Index website. - Extreme Heat Edition: This is a tool developed by the Public Health Alliance in partnership with the UCLA Luskin Center for Innovation.
+The Health Places Index Extreme Heat Edition provides datasets on projected heat exposure for California, place-based indicators measuring community conditions and sensitive populations.
+It also provides a list of resources and funding opportunities that can be used to address extreme heat.
+More information about the tool and a live map can both be found on the UCLA Luskin Center for Innovation website.
+This tool is a complement to the California Heat Assessment Tool funded by the California Natural Resources Agency as part of the state's Fourth Climate Change Assessment. - Native American Tribal Lands: Projects located within Federally Recognized Tribal Lands (typically within the boundaries of a Reservation or Rancheria). - A Regional Definition such as "environmental justice communities," "equity priority communities," or "communities of concern."
 The Regional Definition must have been developed through a robust public outreach process that includes the input of community stakeholders and must be stratified based on severity.
-A regional definition of disadvantaged communities must be adopted as part of a regular four-year cycle adoption of a Regional Transportation Plan (RTP) / Sustainable Communities Strategy (SCS) by a Metropolitan Planning Organization or Regional Transportation Planning Agency per obligations with Title VI of the Federal Civil Rights Act of 1964.
-A regional definition of disadvantaged communities must be used for the region's broader planning purposes rather than only to apply for SB 1 Competitive Program funding. - Other: If an applicant believes that the project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accessible information, the applicant may submit another means of qualifying for consideration.
+A regional definition of disadvantaged communities must be adopted as part of a regular four-year cycle adoption of a Regional Transportation Plan (RTP) or

+Sustainable Communities Strategy (SCS) by a Metropolitan Planning Organization or Regional Transportation Planning Agency per obligations with Title VI of the Federal Civil Rights Act of 1964.
+A regional definition of disadvantaged communities must be used for the region's broader planning purposes rather than only to apply for SB 1 Competitive Program funding.

+• Other: If an applicant believes that the project benefits a disadvantaged community, but the project does not meet the aforementioned criteria due to a lack of accessible information, the applicant may submit another means of qualifying for consideration.